kubernetes/enhancements/keps/sig-auth/3331-structured-config-for-oidc-authentication/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

-- <test>: <link to test coverage>
+- test: link to test coverage

 ### Graduation Criteria

 #### Alpha

 - Feature implemented behind a feature flag
+- Unit tests to validate CEL semantics
+- Unit tests for config validation
 - Initial e2e tests completed and enabled

 #### Beta

-- Gather feedback from developers and surveys
+- Gather feedback
 - Complete benchmarks
 - Add metrics